WoodRust/ConquestCalculator/Blueprint/spec.md

 - Multiple-round combat simulation
 - Army builder integration
 - Battle simulation capabilities
+- Cloud synchronization of army lists
+- Game state tracking for ongoing battles

-This specification provides a comprehensive roadmap for implementing the Conquest Probability Calculator, with a focus on the melee combat calculation as the initial deliverable.
+This specification provides a comprehensive roadmap for implementing the Conquest Probability Calculator, with a focus on accurately modeling the game's complex combat mechanics.
 The architecture and design principles allow for easy extension to additional features based on user feedback and evolving requirements.